the-turing-way/the-turing-way/book/website/collaborating_github/reviewing-contributions.md

 The maintenance and review work is important for the people who are interested in maintaining _The Turing Way_ GitHub repository and can review contributions.
 >The Git workflow is difficult to understand, especially when collaborating with a group of contributors for a project.
 Hence, it is very important that the reviews to all these contributions are properly done.

-## Reviewing and Maintainance- What is it?
+## Reviewing and Maintenance- What is it?
 An open source project allows many people to make contributions in the form of [issues](https://help.github.com/en/github/managing-your-work-on-github/about-issues) and [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 Community members can also perform [reviews](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) and provide feedback [comments](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) on the ideas and changes which they or others have suggested.
 These ideas and discussions lead to better quality code and opens new perspectives regarding a particular feature.
 The reviews are done to make high quality production level code.